-Corporate, Financial Institutions + Financial Services, Internal Investigations, Litigation, Securities Litigation, Securities Enforcement, and White-Collar Defense
+Corporate, Financial Institutions + Financial Services, Litigation, Securities Litigation, Securities Enforcement, and Investigations + White Collar Defense

 The Securities and Exchange Commission ("SEC") has recently adopted regulations (the "Rules") specifying the requirements under Section 302(a) of Sarbanes-Oxley Act of 2002 (the "Act"), which require a public issuer's principal executive and financial officers each to certify the financial and other information contained in such issuer's quarterly and annual reports.
 (See our update SEC Adopts Rule Requiring Accelerated Filing of Quarterly and Annual Reports and Requires Disclosures Regarding Website Access, September 2002.)
 The Rules contain special provisions that provide for asset-backed issuers regarding compliance with the certification requirement.

 For purposes of the Rules, "asset-backed issuer" means any issuer whose reporting obligation results from the offering of securities it issued that are primarily serviced by the cash flows of a discrete pool of receivables or other financial assets, either fixed or revolving, that by their terms convert into cash within a finite time period plus any rights or other assets designed to assure the servicing or timely distribution of proceeds to security holders.

 Issuers of asset-backed securities in public offerings have a reporting obligation under either Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (the "Exchange Act"), at least for a period of time.
 Because of the nature of asset-backed issuers, the SEC has granted requests allowing asset-backed issuers to file modified reports under the Exchange Act.[FN1]